cindywongdev/DSA-practice/notes/data-structures.md

 * Chaining
     * if hash function returns a memory address that is already taken, just chain the input to the already occupied address (like building a 2nd floor on top of an occupied apartment)

-* Quick Generation -- it's important that an address in memory of index in an array can be calculated quickly
+* Quick Generation -- it's important that an address in memory or index in an array can be calculated quickly